jenkinsci/js-modules/FAQs.md

 No, this is all totally optional.
 Please read [Keep Calm].

 ### What is the difference between a "module" and a "bundle"?
-A "bundle" is a single JavaScript file that contains 1 or more "modules".
-In the case of `jenkins-js-modules`, we are talking about a "bundle" of [CommonJS] style modules.
+A "bundle" is a single JavaScript file that contains 1 or more [CommonJS] "modules".
 We use [Browserify] to handle the creation of these bundles.
 It handles the process of making sure all the module `require` calls are resolvable within the "bundle" i.e. that the bundle has everything it needs to execute properly.

 ### Do we really need bundles?
-In theory "no", but bundles provide 2 big wins:
+In theory "no", but bundles provide 2 big benefits (and probably more):

 1. Bundles allow us to load a suite of tightly related [CommonJS] modules (an "app") in a single request Vs loading them all individually (ala RequireJS/AMD).
 1. Bundles make modularized "app" coding a lot nicer/cleaner because they allows us to use the synchronous